hoytpr/Helpful_scripts_and_things/Merging-run-datafiles-with-same-sample-names.md

 To increase the total number of reads per sample, it is common to run samples multiple times in separate runs on the Illumina NextSeq500.
-The output filenames are the exact same (unless there are changes made to the "SampleSheet.csv" The NextSeq500 flowcell has a single flowcell, with four interconnected regions that are called "Lanes" which is confusing when compared to other Illumina Instruments that have multiple Lanes that can be run independently and with separate samples.
+The outputs are different folders with filenames are the exact same (unless there are changes made to the "SampleSheet.csv").
+The NextSeq500 flowcell has a single flowcell, with four interconnected regions that are called "Lanes" which is confusing when compared to other Illumina Instruments that have multiple Lanes that can be run independently and with separate samples.